-University Scholarships for international students in the USA can come from different sources – colleges and universities can award you the scholarship and that is predominantly the type of scholarship we speak about when we talk to international students.
+University Scholarships for Indian students in the USA can come from different sources – colleges and universities can award you the scholarship and that is predominantly the type of scholarship we speak about when we talk to an international student.

 If you are not an American or Canadian citizen, then you’re unlikely to have other sources of scholarships.

 In the Indian scholarship search, your first step should be to look at your college’s financial aid office as most colleges provide this facility.

-These scores are only one essential component of your application process and will increase the chances of your getting an international scholarship.
+These scores are only one essential component of your application process and will increase the chances of your getting an Indian scholarship.